Harvey Weinstein jury mulls verdict in Hollywood rapes case

 Several described how they had begged him to stop as he forced himself on them, made them perform oral sex on him, or watch him masturbate, sometimes as he groped them.

-"We know the despicable behavior the defendant engaged in," Martinez told the jury.
+"We know the despicable behaviour the defendant engaged in," Martinez told the jury.

 Defending Weinstein, Alan Jackson told the jury the prosecution had failed to provide evidence that any of the sexual encounters were anything but consensual.